CAMREC History

 The CAMREC Story

-Today, CAMREC is still owned and operated by the Washington Mennonite Fellowship (WMF), a corporation of Mennonite churches in Washington State (Menno Mennonite Church, Warden Mennonite Church, Seattle Mennonite Church, Evergreen Mennonite Church, Spring Valley Mennonite Church, and Shalom Fellowship, Spokane).
-In addition to 4 summer camp programs offered for children from grades k-12, WMF holds retreats and various other events at Camrec throughout the year.
+Today, CAMREC is still owned and operated by the Washington Mennonite Fellowship (WMF), a corporation of Mennonite churches in Washington State (Menno Mennonite Church, Seattle Mennonite Church, Evergreen Mennonite Church, and Shalom Fellowship).
+In addition to summer camp programs offered for children from grades K-12, WMF holds retreats and various other events at Camrec throughout the year.

 When not in use by WMF, CAMREC is available for rental by other not-for-profit religious, educational, cultural, and public service groups who have interests compatible with Christian principles.